BingqingCheng/ASAP/README.md

 ### Quick & basic example

 The first step for a machine-learning analysis or visualization is to generate a "design matrix" made from either global descriptors or atomic descriptors.
 To do this, we supply `asap gen_desc` with an input file that contains the atomic coordintes.
 Many formats are supported; anything can be read using [ase.io](https://wiki.fysik.dtu.dk/ase/ase/io/io.html) is supported.
 You can use a wildcard to specify the list of input files that matches the pattern (e.g. `POSCAR*`, `H*`, or `*.cif`).
+However, it is most robust if you use an extended xyz file format (units in angstrom, additional info and cell size in the comment line).

 As a quick example, in the folder ./tests/